Sarah Nemtsov

 Sarah Nemtsov (née Reuter, born 28 May 1980) is a German composer.

 Nemtsov was born in Oldenburg and now lives in Berlin.
 She started her music lessons and composing aged eight.
-She started playing the oboe aged 14.
+She started playing the Oboe aged 14.
 Her compositions are recognizable through their confrontation with literature and other art forms.
-More recently, her compositions are a combination of the styles of classical and music theater.
+Her catalogue includes more than 150 compositions in almost all genres, from solo to orchestra, including large stage works and multimedia.

 She became a full-time composer in 2007.
-All of her works are published by Peermusic Classical GmbH.
+Several of her works are published by Peermusic Classical GmbH.
+Since 2016, her works are published by Ricordi.
 She is married to the pianist and musicologist Jascha Nemtsov.
+Her mother was the painter Elisabeth Naomi Reuter.
+Since 2022, she is professor for composition at the University Mozarteum Salzburg, Austria.

 Education

 She studied composition under Nigel Osborne and Johannes Schöllhorn, and oboe under Klaus Becker at the Hochschule für Musik und Theater Hannover.
 At the Universität der Künste Berlin, she continued her oboe studies under Burkhard Glaetzner, and her composition at post-graduate level with Walter Zimmermann, where she graduated with distinction.

 Awards and scholarships

-Nemtsov has won several awards as a composer, including the national competition for young composers, "Schueler kompomieren", fives times between 1995 and 1999, as well as the international Delmenhorst competition for composers in 1995.
+Nemtsov has won several awards as a composer, including the national competition for young composers, "Schüler komponieren", fives times between 1995 and 1999, as well as the international Delmenhorst competition for composers in 1995.
 In 2007, Nemtsov won the Hanns-Eisler-Preis for Composition.
 In 2012, she was awarded the “Deutscher Musikautorenpreis” for the support of upcoming composers.
+In 2013 she received the Busoni Composition Prize, in 2018 she was awarded the Oldenburger Kompositionspreis, in 2025 the Heidelberger Künstlerinnenpreis.

+Since 2021, she is a member of the Akademie der Künste (The Academy of Arts) Berlin as well as the Saxon Academy of the Arts.

 In addition, she has received several scholarships, including one from the German Academic Foundation in 2003, and one from the Aribert Reimann Foundation in 2007.
 In 2009 she received a scholarship from the Wilfried Steinbrenner Foundation, and in 2011, she was a fellow at Villa Serpentara (Italy).
 She has also received grants from the Berlin Senate and the Stiftung Zurückgeben.